 I received my Ph.D. in Computer Science and Engineering, as well as the "Doctoral Europeaus" certification from IMT School for Advanced Studies Lucca, Italy, in 2013.
 I graduated in Computer Science at the University of Pisa, Italy.

-I am interested in the development of scalable techniques for the formal qualitative and quantitative system analysis, including state space reduction and approximation techniques.
-Currently, I am working on scalable analysis techniques for languages provided with formal semantics based on ordinary differential equations (ODEs) or continuous time Markov chains (CTMC).
-These include chemical reaction networks and stochastic process algebras.
+I am interested in the development of scalable techniques for the formal qualitative and quantitative system analysis, including state space reduction and approximation.
+Currently, I am investigating analysis techniques for languages provided with formal semantics based on ordinary differential equations (ODEs) or continuous time Markov chains (CTMC).
+These include chemical reaction networks, stochastic process algebras, and Petri nets.

 I am interested in applying my research in practice, and hence I provided tool support for most of my contributions.
 An example is ERODE

-, a fully-featured tool for the Evaluation and Reduction of ODEs.
-ERODE owns the POPL'16 Artifact Evaluation Certificate
+, a fully-featured tool for the Evaluation and Reduction of ODEs, which obtained the POPL'16 Artifact Evaluation Certificate

 Furthermore, I am also investigating statistical analysis techniques, and I developed the Statistical Model Checker MultiVeStA